5 Selfish Benefits of Peace Corps

 When you’ve managed to wrangled scores of Jamaican primary school students into weekly literacy sessions with no resources, regular interruptions, a noisy and undisciplined school environment, and no curriculum to follow- and you survive that for two years while navigating a new culture, language, public transit system, weaving yourself into the fabric of a community in a place where all foreigners are supposed to be rich tourists – then you sort of start to feel like you can do anything.
 I imagine it’s a bit like completing a marathon.

-You also gain invaluable hard and soft skills that empower you throughout the rest of your life.
 Your metaphorical tool belt expands as you develop a Computer 101 curriculum for senior citizens, become a non-verbal communication expert, navigate the political bureaucracy of two countries at once, practice the art of making something out of nothing, and so much more.

 3) International Expertise